Guadalupe-Nipomo Dunes: Dust and air quality

+The dunes have been involved with an ongoing series of environmental debates regarding the reduced air quality found in the receiving towns downwind of the dune system.
+Physical effects by the dust aerosols are indicated by accounts of homeowners claiming discomfort in breathing during times of high dust concentration, and air quality measurements.
+The San Luis Obispo County Air Pollution Control District has been researching the reduced air quality downwind of the Oceano Dunes SVRA since 1995, and has concluded that while there is a natural component to the dust pollution, off-highway vehicular activity makes it worse.

 Western snowy plover

 Off-road vehicle use partially conflicts with habitat of the western snowy plover (Charadrius nivosus) which was listed as threatened under the Endangered Species Act (ESA) on March 5, 1993.
 It is alleged that use by vehicles directly correlates with a decrease in reproductive success.
 However, western snowy plover nests have increased dramatically from 16 nests in 1993 to a total of 172 nests in 2011.
 Memorial Day weekend is one of the park's busiest, and occurs during the plover nesting season.
 Yet, year after year, large numbers of plover nests are found at nesting sites closest to the open vehicle area at Oceano Dunes, suggesting human presence may deter presence of predators, and that plover may receive refuge at these sites.
 An eight-year summary of western snowy plover reproduction on California State Park lands depicts the breeding success at Oceano Dunes which is particularly stark compared to very low breeding numbers elsewhere in the state.

 Ecologists argue that the snowy plover does not just breed on any coastal area; they seek protection in the dunes.
 Scientist Tom Jordan studied data on bird nesting sites and found that snowy plovers "prefer the beach and the flatter areas," such as on top of the dunes, where they can watch for predators.
 Plovers prefer nesting on open sand which can put nests at risk of being crushed by vehicles or hikers.

 The Santa Lucia Chapter of the Sierra Club proposed year-round fencing to protect plover habitat, but the Oceano Dunes State Vehicular Recreation Area rejected the idea.
 Soon after the decision, a plover was killed by an off-road vehicle in a recommended area for fencing.
 The Sierra Club sued the State Parks for violating the ESA by not providing enough protection for the snowy plover, as well as the California least tern and steelhead trout.

 In the case settlement, the State Park was given the responsibility of researching, fund raising, and establishing an education program about the snowy plover.
 The Park must close off an additional half-mile of the beach between March and October, the plover's breeding season.
 Additionally, they must find alternate routes to avoid vehicles crossing the Arroyo Grande Creek because it is inhabited by the steelhead trout.